Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

 <a id="disassociating-lock-key-from-replication-target-relationship">
 ### Disassociating a Lock Key from a Replication Target Relationship
-On the target cluster, run the {% include qq.html command="replication_set_target_relationship_lock" %} command and specify the relationship ID and and `--clear-lock-key` flag.
+On the target cluster, run the {% include qq.html command="replication_set_target_relationship_lock" %} command and specify the relationship ID and use the `--clear-lock-key` flag.
 For example:

 ```bash
 qq replication_set_target_relationship_lock \